 My Mailman: the unlikely property investment mogul

 My mailman’s my hero.
-Well, actually it was my mom’s mailman where I grew up in Wilmington.
+Well, actually it was my mom’s mailman from my childhood home in Wilmington.

 He owned a shit ton of real estate that he gradually acquired over many years.
 And he diversified too!
 He had a solid property mix which included single family and multifamily properties in California and Oregon.
-As time went on he went for higher unit properties for example one of his last purchases was a 16 unit property.
+As time went on, he went into commercial properties with more units…for example one of his last purchases was a 16 unit property.

 And I can’t decide my favorite part of his story: that he managed to pay off all of the properties OR that he was delivering my mom’s mail until he retired with this dream investment portfolio.